browniebroke/deezer-python/README.md

 ## Basic Use (synchronous)

-Easily query the Deezer API from you Python code.
+Easily query the Deezer API from your Python code.
 The data returned by the Deezer API is mapped to python resources:

 ```pycon